 Life seems to be so fast-paced.
 We try and slow down, and make life work around us, but it’s often us fighting, running to catch up with life.
 I look forward to spring break when the bustle slows down a bit.
 This of course means that Hannah will be home all day and try to eat us out of house and home.
 So, really, we are trading one thing for another.
 But what is the answer to family dinners when we are all so busy?
 Or those days, dare I say, that I am just over cooking?
 Yes, there I said it.
 The food blogger sometimes gets tired of cooking.
 LOL.
 I love what I do, but sometimes I want the quick and easy option, too.
 The question then becomes, how do I get my quick and easy fix without it being from a drive-thru window?

 Our society has made millions out of the convenient foods, but we all know those foods are often not the best for our family.
 I really want to give my family great food that is good for them and easy for me to make.
+I love the convenience of online meat shopping.
 So as spring break comes, and inevitably summer break, I like to make a list of things that I know I can make ahead and freeze, or that are easy to grab-and-go.
 Hannah is at the age where she can microwave – I don’t let her cook on the stove without supervision yet, but she can responsibly microwave.
 She is quite capable of getting a bowl or a plate and putting food in the vessel and pressing start on the microwave.
 Self-sufficiency is liberating for you and them!
 If I make good lean, veggie-filled meals ahead of time, then I know whatever she is warming is going to be good for her.

 With warmer weather comes more outside activities and sports.
 While the hustle and bustle of school may have died down, we all want to be outside more.
 The more we move, the more wholesome, sustained strength we need for whatever life brings our way.
 For me, I want food that tastes good and is going to keep me satisfied as I sit through softball games.
 One of the most versatile meals I have found that you can literally turn into anything and flavor however your heart desires are meatballs.